flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 In folders `calculations/<rewardEpochId>/<votingRoundId>`:
 - `reward-calculation-data.json` - Majority of data that is needed as the input into reward claim calculation.
 Data are extracted through C-chain indexer and data processing.
 - `offers.json` - Partial reward offers (usually just one) holding total reward funds for the voting round in FTSO scaling protocol.
-- `fast-updates-offers.json` - Partial reward offers for FTSO fast updates protocol
+- `fast-updates-offers.json` - Partial reward offers for FTSO fast updates protocol.
 - `feed-values.json` - Merkle tree data with proofs for price feeds and random.
 - `claims.json` - Detailed reward claims for the voting round.
 Include the claims from both protocols.
 - `aggregated-claims.json` - Aggregated partial claims from previous voting rounds and `claims.json`.